wmo-raf/climweb/docs/_docs/Home.md

 information to the public.

-In response to these challenges, the World Meteorological Organization's (WMO) Regional Office for Africa launched a Content Management System (CMS) which is a website template, specifically designed to aid the digital transformation of National Meteorological and Hydrological Services (NMHSs) in Africa
+In response to these challenges, the World Meteorological Organization's (WMO) Regional Office for Africa launched a Content Management System (ClimWeb) which is a website template, specifically designed to aid the digital transformation of National Meteorological and Hydrological Services (NMHSs) in Africa

 This innovative template, built on **free and open-source standards**, features a modern design, seamless marketing